bstefanescu/qutejs/web/doc/docs/plugins/group.md

 The `model` attribute is implemented in a similar way with the **[form input model attribute](#/plugins/form)**.

 The model attribute is restricted to `UL` and `OL` elements, and provide a way to bind a reactive value as the **value of the group**.
 Any children `LI` elements defining a `data-value` attribute will take part to the grouping.
-The `LI` element which `data-value` is matching the group value will be selected (i.e. active).
+The `LI` element which `data-value` is matching the group value will be selected (i.e. the `active` class is added ti the `LI` element).
 Each time the gropup value changes the corresponding `LI` element is selected.

 You can specify two types of `model` values: